 Parts of an Arrowhead

 Figure 1 shows a penny or some other disk of metal taped or bolted to an arrow shaft that has the tip cut off.
-Figure 2 shows the shape to cut the polyfoam.
-A piece of tape 4″ long should be placed along the edge marked “Y” so that the poly foam my be taped to the arrow shaft.
+Figure 2 shows the shape to cut the poly foam.
+A piece of tape 4″ long should be placed along the edge marked “Y” so that the poly-foam may be taped to the arrow shaft.
 The peny should line up within the slot that was cut )represented by the dotted line).
 As seen in Figure 3.

 Then roll the shaft, tape to seal, add thrusting tip to finish.
 The final diagram shows all the parts of a completed arrow head.